We explore further. And the undercurrent reveals something of its own movement.

 And in one motion that center finger flies free, fighting the friction, liberated from being held, and it slams against the soft underbelly of that thumb.

 I opened my eyes, moved one end of the cord toward the other, and then stopped.
 I did not know what to do next.
 I stared at each end, and could not work out in my mind what to do in order to tie a knot.
 I released each end and rubbed each palm on each thigh to warm my hands, to wake them up, and then I tried again.
 I could not conceive of any way to do it, to tie a simple knot.
 I stared at him, and he smiled, and I looked at the others on stage and they were all as perplexed as I was.
 And then he said thank you, and we all stepped off the stage.
 I looked around and found absolutely nothing of more interest than what had just happened.
-It was many hours later, nearly a day, before I could tie a knot, this time in a belt that I had left on the table before rushing out the door that morning.
+It was many hours later, nearly an entire day, before I could tie a knot, this time in a belt that I had left on the table before rushing out the door that morning.

 It’s true, it did happen in the outer world, and as I remembered that un-knotted cord, I smiled.
 And as I laughed about that cord, looking at the threads in the veil, there seemed to be an echo in return.
 But, it was someone else laughing with me.
 I became very comfortable in this room with that shared laughter.
 Comfortable with that cord from then to now, a connection to you in this room laughing with me . . .